Meghdut-Mandal/WhatsappStatusHandler/README.md

 # WhatsApp Status Handler

-A powerful Next.js application for managing WhatsApp messaging automation, status updates, and media handling without compression.
-Built with modern web technologies and the Baileys WhatsApp Web API.
+A app to upload media to WhatsApp Status without compression.Built with Next.js, TypeScript, and the Baileys library.
 ## 🎯 Overview

 The WhatsApp Status Handler enables users to: